 Law students who are just beginning to draft a document often turn to forms to identify the language that will accomplish their goals.
 Experienced attorneys use forms as checklists, to ensure they have not overlooked any possibilities.
 In the case of "boilerplate" contracts (contracts using standardized language), the use of forms saves the drafter's time.
 In some areas, such as bankruptcy and patent practice, the use of certain forms is required by law.
 Also, many non-lawyers use form books for help with writing a lease, a will, or a contract.

 The sources for forms can be divided into the following categories: general forms (see Section II); forms for particular subjects or proceedings (section III); forms for particular geographic jurisdictions (section IV); or sometimes combinations of the previous categories.
-Researchers may find forms in print or in online legal research services, such as WestlawNext, Lexis Advance, and Bloomberg Law, available to current Law School students, faculty and staff.
-To access forms on WestlawNext, click "Forms" on the main page to view available databases.
-On Lexis Advance, follow the path Browse > Sources > By Category > Forms to view available sources.
-Within Bloomberg Law, form publications can be found in the tabs for Transactional Resources, and also as appendices to subject-specific treatises.
+Researchers may find forms in print or in online legal research services, such as Westlaw, Lexis Advance, and Bloomberg Law, available to current Law School students, faculty, and staff.
+To access forms on Westlaw, click "Forms" under All Content.
+On Lexis Advance, select "Forms" under Explore Content to view available sources.
+Within Bloomberg Law, follow the path Corporate & Transactional > Corporate Transactions to find forms.
 The remainder of this guide provides information for locating both print and online versions of legal forms.

 Sources for general forms are often formatted as encyclopedias, with an alphabetical arrangement of the subjects and forms.
 Multi-volume sets and abridged sets are available.
 Most print publications have a topical index to aid in finding the appropriate forms, while online versions may be searched or browsed.